 First, almost water-free gas from bottles or the laboratory line is mixed in the ibidi Gas Mixer.
-Then, the gas mixture is pumped through a heated water column for humidification, before it finally enters the ibidi Stage Top Incubator.
+Then, part of the gas mixture is pumped through a heated water column for humidification.
+Humidified and dry air are mixed in a defined ratio before finally entering the Incubation Chamber.
 There, the humidity is constantly measured by a humidity sensor.
 This enables the comparison of the preset to the actual humidity values, allowing for feedback control of the system.

 What Makes the ibidi Humidity Control Special?

 Standard humidity control systems use only heated water columns to control the gas humidity in the stage top incubator.
 By changing the water temperature, they control the water concentration in the gas that enters the stage top incubator.
 Because the water temperature in the heated water reservoir changes slowly, it takes a lot more time for the humidity level to adapt.
 Therefore, these systems respond very slowly to disturbances like opening the stage top incubator or condensation.

 In contrast, ibidi uses the following patented technology for the fast and accurate regulation of humidity: Dry and humid gas streams are mixed in a specific and actively-controlled ratio that exactly matches the preset humidity parameters.